EngFaisalWaleed/missing-word/README.md

 - User can check the answer by selecting one of the four options given
 - User can continue to the next exercise without having to respond to current exercise by pressing continue button
 - User can de-select the selected option by touching anywhere on screen where there is no content

+# Note:

+- Your mobile device and computer should be connected to same network in order to run app on expo